 Members shall be accepted through application to the Society’s administrative office and approval by a majority of the board of governors.
 The board shall consider memberships at least twice a year in the spring and fall.

-The board of governors shall have the power to drop a member who, in the opinion of two-thirds of the board, is not qualified for membership or who has caused embarrassment to the Society.
+The board of governors shall have the power to terminate the membership of a member who, in the opinion of two-thirds of the board, is not qualified for membership or who has caused embarrassment to the Society.
 Said member shall have the right to seek a review of the board’s action at the next annual convention.
 The member may be reinstated by the approval of two-thirds of the voting members at the annual membership meeting.
-(Former section 4 repealed and former Section 5 renumbered as current Section 4, 09/10)

 The Society shall locate its administrative headquarters at a site determined by the board of governors and approved by a majority of those attending an annual membership meeting.

 The executive director shall be appointed by the board of governors to oversee the administrative operations of the Society as specified in a contract and shall be paid according to the contract.
 Additional administrative personnel may be appointed and compensated by approval of the board.
-Those staff members shall report to the executive director who will have responsibility for hiring, firing, compensation, evaluation and administrative duties related to staff, with oversight from the executive committee of the board.
+Those staff members shall report to the executive director who will have responsibility for hiring, firing, compensation, evaluation and administrative duties related to staff, with oversight from the executive committee.

 The board of governors may authorize the executive director or any other agent in addition to officers so authorized to sign checks, drafts or other orders for the payment of money issued in the name of the Society.
 All funds of the Society shall be deposited from time to time to the credit of the Society in such banks, trust companies or other depositories as the board of governors may select.

 Article V Voting

 Actions taken by the members at the annual membership meeting shall be by majority vote of the voting members in good standing, registered for the convention, at the meeting at which a quorum is present.
 A quorum shall be 25 members present in person.
 Each institutional member shall have one vote.